Jubeki/laravel-code-style/.github/CONTRIBUTING.md

 ## Code Generation

-The `MattAllan\LaravelCodeStyle\Config::RULE_DEFINITIONS` array is generated.
+The `Jubeki\LaravelCodeStyle\Config::RULE_DEFINITIONS` array is generated.
 It should not be edited by hand.
-If you need to add a rule or change the config for a rule, you should first add it to `MattAllan\LaravelCodeStyle\Dev\GenerateRules`.
+If you need to add a rule or change the config for a rule, you should first add it to `Jubeki\LaravelCodeStyle\Dev\GenerateRules`.

 StyleCI does not always use the same rule names as PHPCS.
 To define a mapping you can add an entry to `GenerateRules::STYLECI_TO_PHPCS_MAP`.